aliftareq/One-University-client-side-projects-Repository/README.md

 # One University projects Repository

 An online Edtech platform for Practice and develop tech skills at an extremely affordable subscription fee.
-It also help with carrear guideline and Job placement for the enrolled and successfully Graduated student from One-universite.
+It also helps with career guidelines and Job placement for the enrolled and successfully Graduated student from One-universite.
 To explore more click the following live site link.

 ***
 ## What was done in this project(Description):
-* The main focus of this project was Practicing and implement the use of react-router & firebase Authentication.
+* The main focus of this project was Practicing and implementing the use of react-router & firebase Authentication.
 So, I applied  React-router to navigate pages from one place to another .
 * Also Implemented Login and signup with Email-password , google , github with the help of firebase.
-* I implemented a Icon button make a pdf page of Course details with the help of "react-to-pdf" package.
+* I implemented an Icon-button to make a pdf page of Course-details with the help of the "react-to-pdf" package.
-*  There is also added a Feature of Private route while user will checkout for purchasing the course.
-If user is not logged in in he/she cant be go to checkout page until user get logged in.
+*  There is also added a Feature of Private route while users will checkout for purchasing the course.
+If a user is not logged in he/she can't go to the checkout page until the user gets logged in.
-* In some porttion i have used react "useContext" hook to distrubute the user data and the others function through the Project code and files.
+* In some portions I have used the react "useContext" hook to distribute the user data and the others function through the Project code and files.
-*  There many kind of functionlities have implemented , most importantly "useAuthStateChange" for hold the state of user and unSubscribe function for preventing mamory leak.
+*  There many kinds of functionalities have been implemented , most importantly "useAuthStateChange '' for holding the state of the user and the unSubscribe function for preventing memory leak.
-* Laslty, the I tried to implemented toggling and dark and day theme and used many kind of hooks and react-icons so on. so that the site look nice and meaningful.
+* Lastly, I tried to implement toggling and dark and day themes and used many kinds of hooks and react-icons and so on. so that the site looks nice and meaningful.

 ## Live Link
 ***